Excited to see Namahage for the first time! Report from the 62nd Namahage Sedo Festival [Oga City, Akita Prefecture]

 The 62nd Namahage Sedo Festival was held over three days

-The Namahage Sedo Festival is a winter festival held every year at Mayama Shrine in Kitaura, Oga City, Akita Prefecture, and this year marks the 62nd time it has been held.
+The Namahage Sedo Festivalis a winter festival held annually at the Mayama Shrine in Kitaura, Oga City, Akita Prefecture.
+This year marks the 62nd anniversary of this historic festival.

 The beginning of the Namahage Sedo Festival